vegaprotocol/specs/specs/0041-target-stake.md

 # Target stake

 This spec outlines how to measure how much stake we want committed to a market relative to what is happening on the market (currently open interest).
+The target stake is a calculated quantity, utilised by various mechanisms in the protocol:

-If there is less stake than c_1 x target stake committed to a market we trigger liquidity auction.
-See [Liquidity Monitoring](./0035-liquidity-monitoring.md)
+- If there LPs total commited stake is less than c_1 x `target_stake` we trigger liquidity auction.
+See [Liquidity Monitoring](./0035-liquidity-monitoring.md).
+Note that there is a one-to-one correspondence between the amount of stake LPs committed and the supplied liquidity.
+- It is used to set the fee factor for the LPs: see [Setting fees and rewarding LPs](0042-setting-fees-and-rewarding-lps.md).

 ## Definitions / Parameters used
 - **Open interest**: the volume of all open positions in a given market.
 - `target_stake_time_window` is a network parameter defining the length of window over which we measure open interest (see below).
 This should be measured in seconds and a typical value is one week i.e. `7 x 24 x 3600` seconds.
 - Co(v)erage `target_stake_scaling_factor` is a network paramter defining scaling between liquidity demand estimate based on open interest and target stake
 - `risk_factor_short`, `risk_factor_long` are the market risk factors, see `0018-quant-risk-models.ipynb`.

-The target stake is a calculated quantity, utilised by various mechanisms in the core.
+- `mark_price`, see [mark price](0009-mark-price.md) spec.

 ### Current definitions